Additivity of higher rho invariants and nonrigidity of topological manifolds: Novikov rho invariant and strong Novikov conjecture

 \begin{definition} We define the Novikov rho invariant map $\rho^{\textup{Nov}}$ to be the composition

 where we have

 \end{definition}

 \begin{remark} Note that our definition of the invariant $\rho^{\textup{Nov}}$ only works when the strong Novikov conjecture holds.
 This is the reason that we name this homological higher rho invariant after Novikov.
 To be more precise, we have assumed a slightly stronger condition that the Baum-Connes assembly map is split injective.
-So far, in all known cases where the strong Novikov conjecture holds, the split injectivity of the Baum-Connes assembly map is known to true as well, cf. \cite{CM90, MR2217050, MR1779613, MR1821144, GK88, MR2980001, MR1905840, GY98, GY00}. \end{remark}
+As noted before, in all known cases where the strong Novikov conjecture holds, the split injectivity of the Baum-Connes assembly map is known to true as well, cf. \cite{CM90, MR2217050, MR1779613, MR1821144, GK88, MR2980001, MR1905840, GY98, GY00}. \end{remark}

 \begin{remark} There is also a maximal version of the Novikov rho invariant defined above.
 In this case, we assume that the Baum-Connes assembly map is split injective for the maximal group $C^\ast$-algebra $C_{\max}^\ast(\pi_1 X)$.
 The Novikov rho invariant is defined similarly.
-This split injectivity assumption for maximal group $C^\ast$-algebras is weaker than the same assumption for reduced group $C^\ast$-algebras. \end{remark}
+This split injectivity assumption for maximal group $C^\ast$-algebras is weaker than the split injectivity assumption for reduced group $C^\ast$-algebras. \end{remark}

 We invert $2$ for the rest of this section.
 With some minor modifications, all discussions in this paper work equally well for the real case.
 Roughly speaking, whenever the imaginary number $i = \sqrt{-1}$ appears in a formula, we replace it by the matrix $\begin{psmallmatrix} 0 & 1 \\ -1 & 0 \end{psmallmatrix}$.
 More precisely, for a geometrically controlled Poincar\'{e} complex $(E, b, T)$, we consider the direct sum For the operator $S$ in Definition $\ref{def:sop}$, we define